mhBrice/thermophilization/ms/revision/ms_revised.md

 climate warming [e.g. @sittaro_tree_2017; @leithead_northward_2010;
 @fisichelli_temperate_2014].
-However, the observed increase of tree community temperature of +0.03 °C/decade is considerably smaller than the rising trend in growing season temperature of 0.14 °C/decade (Fig. S1). \textcolor{blue}{Although these measures have different origins and should thus be compared cautiously,} this supports the conclusion of numerous studies that tree responses often lag behind environmental changes [@sittaro_tree_2017; @talluto_extinction_2017;
+However, the observed increase of tree community temperature of +0.03 °C/decade is considerably smaller than the rising trend in growing season temperature of 0.14 °C/decade (Fig. S1). **Although these measures have different origins and should thus be compared cautiously,** our findings support the conclusion of numerous studies that tree responses often lag behind environmental changes [@sittaro_tree_2017; @talluto_extinction_2017;
-@renwick_temporal_2015; @svenning_disequilibrium_2013]. *The
+@renwick_temporal_2015; @svenning_disequilibrium_2013].
+Considering the velocity
-inertia of forest communities suggests ongoing extinction debts and colonization failures due to tree high longevity and low dispersal ability [@svenning_disequilibrium_2013].* Considering the velocity of the predicted future climate change, this disequilibrium is likely to grow, leading to
-\textcolor{blue}{greater reshuffling of biodiversity.}
+of the predicted future climate change, the gap between species distributions and their optimal climate niches will likely widen and lead to **greater reshuffling of biodiversity**.

 ## Feedback between climate change and disturbances